-Multi-period Changes To capture the idea that slow booms and big crashes do not necessarily occur at one quarter horizons, we examine skewness of N-period changes in output, varying N between 1 and 16 quarters.
-Figure 2 plots these N-period skewness for the four detrending methods, during the overlapping sample period, 1956:1 to 1998:1.
-In spite of the level differences, all methods show negative skewness in output.
+Multi-period Changes To capture the idea that slow booms and big crashes may not only occur at one quarter horizons, we examine skewness of N-period changes in output, varying N between 1 and 16 quarters.
+In spite of the level differences, all four detrending methods show negative skewness in output in our sample period (1956:1 to 1998:1).
 Negative skewness diminishes, and eventually vanishes at horizons of around 3-4 years.
+Figure 2 shows the skewness of N-quarter log differences of real GDP (line with squares).
 Thus, negative skewness is a subtle but robust feature of the data that mainly arises as a 1 to 12 quarter phenomenon.